-Sanofi earns soar on lower restructuring costs (Update)February 6th, 2014 in Medications /
+Sanofi earns soar on lower restructuring costs (Update)February 6, 2014 in Medicine & Health / Medications

 French drug maker Sanofi said Thursday its earnings soared in the fourth quarter as lower restructuring costs offset a hefty charge related to one of its key multiple sclerosis treatments.

 Paris-based Sanofi reported net profit of 1.06 billion euros ($1.4 billion) in the fourth quarter, up from 388 million euros a year earlier.
 Last year's profit was hammered by over 800 million euros worth of restructuring costs.

 Sanofi said it took a 612-million-euro charge in the quarter to account for the U.S. Food and Drug Administration's December ruling that multiple sclerosis treatment Lemtrada is not ready for approval for the American market.
 Sanofi said it will miss a targeted March date for U.S. approval of the drug.